Latvia

 Foreign Language Proficiency

-Additional Information: Latvian language proficiency (or Russian in certain communities) is not required, but is encouraged.
-There is a possibility that U.S. Students will be provided with a stipend to study the local language while in-country.
+Additional Information: Local language proficiency is not required.
+However, there is a possibility that U.S. Students will be provided with a stipend to study the local language while in-country.

 Placement Type